 Withdrawal and Readmission Policies

-Voluntary withdrawal from the Physician Assistant Program may be initiated by a student after submission of a letter to the Program Director requesting withdrawal.
+Voluntary withdrawal from the PA Program may be initiated by a student after submission of a letter to the Program Director requesting withdrawal.
 In the letter, the student should outline the circumstances and reasons for withdrawal.
 Students will be requested to conduct an exit interview with the Program Director prior to leaving the program.
 For information on withdrawal, see the Academic Policies section.

 Students may request readmission after voluntary withdrawal by submitting a letter to the Program Director stating the reasons the student wishes readmission and the anticipated date for readmission.
 The submission of a letter and previous enrollment does not constitute automatic acceptance and/or reentry into the program.
 Reapplication to the PA Program after dismissal from the program will be considered only under extremely unusual circumstances.